How Do Healthcare Organizations Build Remote Revenue Cycle Teams?

 The challenge for most healthcare organizations is cost.
 A complete local RCM team - billing specialists, AR analysts, PA coordinators, and a team lead - costs $240,000-$350,000/year in salary and overhead before recruiting fees.
 For independent practices and smaller hospital systems, that cost is prohibitive.

-The F5 Definition: A Managed Remote Workforce is a model where the provider is the legal employer of record, supplies all hardware, monitors productivity through We360, and dedicates the professional exclusively to one client — each RCM professional works only on your accounts, not shared across multiple practices.
+The F5 Definition: A Managed Remote Workforce is a model where the provider is the legal employer, supplies all hardware, monitors productivity through time-tracking and productivity monitoring software, and dedicates the professional exclusively to one client - each RCM professional works only on your accounts, not shared across multiple practices.

 Which RCM Roles Belong on a Remote Team?